StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/toscalite/spec.md

 * Start - Optional.
 Used to start the service.
 * Stop - Optional.
 Used to stop the service.

+##### Execution of Implementation aritfacts

+Before any script gets executed, the whole TOSCAlite archive is loaded on to every virtual machine and extracted there.
+All the extracted files will be located in the home directiory of the user that is defined in the machine node.

+The scripts get executed in the directory the are located in, this means, that the TOSCAlite deployment system will automatically update the parent working directory.
+To the directory in which the script is located.

 #### Deployment Artifacts
 Deployment artifacts are files, such as executables, that get loaded with the implementation artifact when creating the service node.
 A service can have multiple deployment artifacts.
 There is no limitation for file types.
 The ability to process the deployment artifacts has to be implemented in the shell script.